cloudera/hue/docs/docs-site/content/user/editor/_index.md

 **Smart keyword completion**

-The new autocompleter suggests keywords based on where the cursor is positioned in the statement.
+The autocompleter suggests keywords based on where the cursor is positioned in the statement.
 Where possible it will even suggest more than one word at at time, like in the case of IF NOT EXISTS, no one likes to type too much right?
 In the parts where order matters but the keywords are optional, for instance after FROM tbl, it will list the keyword suggestions in the order they are expected with the first expected one on top.
 So after FROM tbl the WHERE keyword is listed above GROUP BY etc.

 **UDFs**